jadamsowers/trailhead/planning/features.md

   - [x] If the user updates during signup, update the account
   - [x] Created Profile page for users to view and edit contact information

+## Troop Management

+This should really happen when the first admin logs in.

+- [ ] Add troop management interface (ability to add troop numbers, chartering orgs, and meeting locations)
+- [ ] Add troop configuration interface
+- [ ] Add option to restrict signup by troop for outings
+- [ ] Families choose troop from dropdown when setting up members

+## User Management

+- [ ] Ability to see registered users
+- [ ] Ability to promote to admin role

+## Family Management

+- [ ] ability for two or more family members to share common pool of scouts and sign each other up for outings
+- [ ] should be able to see each others' signups (if other user allows it)
+- [ ] should have ability to link family accounts (need some mutual acceptance)

 ## Accessibility Improvements

 Make the app more accessible for all users